Neemias Queta: Benfica (2017–2018)

-Sacramento Kings (2021–present)
+Sacramento Kings (2021–2023)

 Queta was selected in the second round of the 2021 NBA draft with the 39th pick by the Sacramento Kings, becoming the first Portuguese player to be drafted in the NBA.
-On August 8, 2021, he signed a two-way contract with Sacramento, splitting time with their NBA G League affiliate, the Stockton Kings.
+On 8 August 2021, he signed a two-way contract with Sacramento, splitting time with their NBA G League affiliate, the Stockton Kings.
+On 17 August 2021, the Sacramento Kings won the NBA Summer League, beating the Boston Celtics, 100–67.
+Queta was a regular presence in all the games of the Californian team, which had not won the Las Vegas tournament since 2014, the year in which they defeated the Houston Rockets.

-On December 17, 2021, Queta made his NBA debut against the Memphis Grizzlies, grabbing five rebounds and adding an assist and a block.
-He entered COVID-19 protocols on December 21, but was cleared to return to the Kings on December 30.
-Queta made his return to the G League on January 5, 2022, recording 21 points and 12 rebounds for Stockton in a 103-80 win over the Birmingham Squadron.
+On 17 December 2021, Queta made his NBA debut against the Memphis Grizzlies, grabbing five rebounds and adding an assist and a block.
+He entered COVID-19 protocols on 21 December, but was cleared to return to the Kings on 30 December.

+Queta made his return to the G League on 5 January 2022, recording 21 points and 12 rebounds for Stockton in a 103–80 win over the Birmingham Squadron.

-On January 11, 2022, Queta became the first Portuguese player to score points in the NBA, recording 11 points and 5 rebounds in a 109–108 loss to the Cleveland Cavaliers.
+On 11 January 2022, Queta became the first Portuguese player to score points in the NBA, recording 11 points and 5 rebounds in a 109–108 loss to the Cleveland Cavaliers.

 Queta was named to the G League's inaugural Next Up Game for the 2022–23 season.

+Despite the fact that he was not a regular starter for the Sacramento Kings, Neemias Queta was the Californian team's most voted player for the 2022 NBA All Star Game.
+He received 88,534 votes from the public and also had one vote from an NBA player.

+On 8 August 2023, Queta signed a standard contract with Sacramento, but was waived on 12 September.